-New study identifies pockets of high cervical cancer rates in North CarolinaMarch 12th, 2012 in Cancer /
+New study identifies pockets of high cervical cancer rates in North CarolinaMarch 12, 2012 in Medicine & Health / Cancer

 A study of cervical cancer incidence and mortality in North Carolina has revealed areas where rates are unusually high.